 Dragon Lady Comics

 The Drake Hotel is located at 1150 Queen Street West, and is a hot spot for the indie culture in Toronto.
 In 2001 it was purchased by Jeff Stobe, who intended to attract a Bohemian following to the hotel-turned-nightclub.
-Currently it hosts a number of themed parties, including those based around musical artists such as Madonna
+Currently it hosts a number of themed parties, including those based around musical artists such as Madonna, Michael Jackson and Prince.

 The Labyrinth is a comic book store located at 386 Bloor Street West.
 It sells a number of mainstream comics, graphic novels and manga, mainly in the form of trades and graphic novels, as well as posters, films, instructional DVDs and books, toys and prints, among other comics- and fan-related merchandise.